Training Practice

 We may ask for your participation in some of the learning activities we organise for our students.
 This may take several forms.
 For example:

-Please note that all involvement with teaching is voluntary.
+ALL involvement with teaching is voluntary.
 If you are asked to join in but do not wish to take part your decision will be respected and will not affect your care at the surgery in any way.